 The claim that college graduates earn $1 million more in their lifetimes might actually be skewed by graduates from top universities.

-A 2018 study by PayScale.com found that there are only five schools (out of 1,878 four-year schools) at which earning a college degree can get you a $1 million return on investment.
+A 2021 study by PayScale.com found that there are only seven schools (out of 1,878 four-year schools) at which earning a college degree can get you a $1 million return on investment.
 Basically, the reported number that college graduates make $1 million more over the course of their professional lives is not that accurate.

-Moreover, it's important to note that while most people are in college, they’re not working or only working part-time.
-So in addition to the financial costs and debts you're incurring while in college, you probably won’t be able to get the salary you could be making from working a full-time job during the four to six years you’re in school.
+Moreover, it's important to note that while attending college, most people aren’t working or are only working part-time.
+So in addition to the financial costs and debts you're incurring while in college, you probably won't be able to get the salary you could be making from working a full-time job during the four to six years you're in school.

 #3: College Might Not Actually Make You Smarter